 First let’s take a look at the following trademarked images.
 What they all have in common is the double headed eagle.
 The Northern Jurisdiction trademark is the simplest.
 Both Southern Jurisdiction trademarks include a Latin phrase.
 According to the trademark applications, the English translation of the wording “SPES MEA IN DEO EST” in the mark is “MY HOPE IS IN GOD” (32 SPES MEA IN DEO EST – Trademark Details) and the English translation of the Latin wording “DEUS MEUMQUE JUS” in the mark is “GOD AND MY RIGHT” (33 DEUS MEUMQUE JUS. – Trademark Details).
 Both Southern Jurisdiction trademarks state, “Color is not claimed as a feature of the mark.”
 The 32nd Degree Southern Jurisdiction trademark is from Dallas, Texas.
 The unusually colorful 33rd Degree Southern Jurisdiction trademark is surprisingly from SUPREME COUNCIL OF THE 33° AND LAST DEGREE OF THE ANCIENT AND ACCEPTED SCOTTISH RITE OF FREEMASONRY FOR THE STATE OF ISRAEL.

 The Northern Jurisdiction trademark is the simplest and is somewhat generically rendered.
-The Dallas, Texas 32nd Degree Southern Jurisdiction trademark is faithfully rendered.
+However, the Dallas, Texas 32nd Degree Southern Jurisdiction trademark is faithfully rendered.

 The mark consists of a double headed eagle perched on a sword with its wings outspread.
 A triangle is placed on the chest of the eagle and displays the number “32”.
 A belt is draped on the sword and carries the Latin phrase “Spes Mea In Deo Est”, with a star appearing before the word “Spes” and after the word “Est”.